kossgreim/afighter/README.md

 ## README

-This up is building on Rails 5.0.0beta3
+This app is building on Rails 5.0.0beta3